Prerequisite: Math 0200 with a grade of C or

 B) Perform basic operations on polynomial and rational expressions and express the answer in simplified

 C) Identify a function and its domain and range.

 D) Evaluate expressions involving functional notation.

 E) Graph linear functions .

-F) Write the equation of a line satisfying given conditions involving ordered
+F) Write the equation of a line satisfying given conditions involving ordered pairs and/or slopes.

 G) Solve linear equations, absolute value equations, and rational equations.

 J) Solve radical equations.

 K) Solve a system of linear equations by substitution, elimination, and graphing.